-If you’ve ever wondered what do the wash symbols mean you are not alone.
+If you’ve ever wondered what the various wash symbols mean you are not alone.
 Some of the wash labels on laundry are pretty cryptic.
 It’s not possible to work out what many of them mean.
-Many people don’t seem to bother too much with them but as my article points out this could result in damaging and shortening the life of lots of items of clothing (why are my clothes getting stretched?).
+Some people don’t seem to bother too much with them, but that could result in damaging and shortening the life of lots of laundry (why are my clothes getting stretched?).

 Wash label examples with explanations of meanings